 The Central Powers, unlike the Allies, were unable to import horses from overseas resulting in their defeat through paralysed artillery battalions and supply lines.

 Health Issues and Casualties

 As men bonded with horses, army generals believed that their soldiers’ morale would be boosted by the presence of horses, a fact exploited in recruitment propaganda.

-During the war, many horses died because of exhaustion, drowning, becoming mired in mud and falling into shell holes.
+During the war, many horses died because of exhaustion, drowning, becoming mired (stuck in the mud) and falling into shell holes.
 In some cases, riders were killed and their horses captured.
 Horses were sometimes fed and cared for poorly, poison gas attacks injured their respiratory systems and skin, and skin conditions such as mange were common.
 The invention of improvised nose plugs, however, served to help horses in the event of a gas attack.
-Improved gas masks were later on created by both the central and Allied nations, although most of the horses destroyed them mistaking them for feed bags.
+Improved gas masks were later created by both the central and Allied nations, although most of the horses destroyed them mistaking them for feed bags.

-A theory developed by soldiers was that less well-bred horses would have better performance than their better-bred counterparts.
+A theory developed by soldiers was that less well-bred horses would have better performance than their well-bred counterparts.
 They believed that the latter would be shell-shocked and would act up when exposed to the sights and sounds of war, whereas the former would lie down and take cover at the sound of artillery fire.

 Disease was also a major concern for horses at the front, with influenza, ringworm, sand colic, sores from fly bites and anthrax affecting many of them.
 The horses presented their own health hazard by making the trench conditions worse.
 Horse manure acted as breeding grounds for disease-carrying insects.